 - All Pick: Each player can choose any hero.
 The most common mode in matchmaking.

-- Ranked All Pick: Each team takes turns choosing heroes.
-Standard for ranked matchmaking.
+- Ranked All Pick: First each player may vote to ban one hero.
+After bans have been made, each team takes turns choosing heroes.
+This is the most popular mode for ranked matchmaking.

 - Captain's Mode: Each team has a captain who take turns in banning heroes from the game and choosing heroes for their team.
 The standard mode of all major tournaments.